Table of Contents

 Embryogenesis and Abnormal Development of the Female Reproductive Tract

-At six weeks of embryological development the male and female fetus have two pairs of genital ducts known as the Mullerian and Wolffian ducts.
+At six weeks of embryological development, the male and female fetus has two pairs of genital ducts known as the Mullerian and Wolffian ducts.
 These come from a common embryonic mesoderm that gives rise to the genital system in females and males, respectively.